 Melbourne – Bali

-The airline will join four other airlines—Qantas, Jetstar, Garuda Indonesia and Malindo Air—in flying to Denpasar, from 29 March 2020.
+The airline will join four other airlines—Qantas, Jetstar, Garuda Indonesia and Malindo Air—in flying to Denpasar, but has had its start date pushed back to the end of 2020 due to the Coronavirus outbreak.
 I expect this to be on a Boeing 737 with recliner Business Class seats.

 These route cancellations are disappointing for Virgin Australia passengers booked or wanting to be booked on these services.
 However, given the airline’s struggling financial performance, a reduction in capacity is necessary.
 Hopefully, these changes will improve their bottom line.